Quasihomogeneous free divisors with only normal crossings in codimension one: Normal crossings in codimension one

 The preceding discussion proves the following

 \begin{prp} Let $D$ be a free divisor germ in $X$ which is normal crossing in codimension one.
-Then the submaximal minors of any Saito matrix $A$ generate the preimage $\J'_D$ of the Jacobian ideal $\J_D$ of $D$ in $\O_{X}$. \end{prp}
+Then the submaximal minors of any Saito matrix $A$ generate the preimage $\J'_D$ in $\O_{X}$ of the Jacobian ideal $\J_D$ of $D$. \end{prp}

 The following result justifies that we may assume that $D$ is irreducible.

 \begin{prp} The combination of freeness and normal crossing in codimension one descends to all irreducible components of a divisor germ. \end{prp}